 Quartz is the second most abundant mineral on the earth’s surface and has industrial significance.
 It is an engineered stone (man-made).
 A slab of Quartz consists of 93% crushed quartz, and 7% includes polymer resins.
 Amethyst, rose Quartz, smoky Quartz, and citrine are some kinds of Quartz.

-The Formation: Quartz countertops are made by crushing natural Quartz, and then crushed Quartz and resins are combined and heated intensively and pressured to produce a solid and durable material.
+Quartz are made by crushing natural Quartz, and then crushed Quartz and resins are combined and heated intensively and pressured to produce a solid and durable material.
 Many other pigments are used to create different colors and styles.

 A quartzite is a sandstone found in beaches, rivers, or deserts.
 Quartzite is an entirely natural stone.
 It is made up of almost 90% of Quartzite.